hecrp/Twitch-Battle-Royale-Bot/README.md

 ### Usage

+Check ttv_battleroyale/sample_game_assets.py for sample weapons and events details.

 !activar: Activates the battle royale (admin only).

 !apuntar: Joins the battle royale.

+!autofill: If the game isn't full yet, fill the remaining spaces with sample users (admin only).

+!wipe: Cleans the participants list (admin only).

 !empezar: Starts the battle royale (admin only).

 ### Contributing
 Feel free to fork this repository and submit pull requests.